Quiet the Mind — Online Golf Psychology Coaching

 1) Breath Pacing You Can Keep

-Quiet rhythm you can maintain while walking, deciding, and swinging (typically 4–6 in, 6–8 out through the nose) with a soft-jaw cue.
+Quiet rhythm you can maintain while walking, deciding, and swinging.
 This steadies physiology so your brain stops searching for certainty.

 2) Gaze & Exteroception

 Between shots, broaden vision to the horizon to down-regulate.
-At address, anchor to one dimple cluster or target window.
+At address, anchor to one target window.
 Attention lands on the world, not internal chatter.

 3) Decision Frames & Shot Intention